jotpowers/Personal-Growth/success-vs-right.md

 This example is so egregious that the human tendency to reject new information that conflicts with established norms is call the [Semmelweis Reflex](https://en.wikipedia.org/wiki/Semmelweis_reflex).

+## You're right, but you don't have any alternatives

+I call this the "me problem."

+There was a bad impact to the company I work for.
+It took a few hours and people did all sorts of things that I disagreed with, and have complained about in the past.

+But, as I thought about it, what would I have had them do?
+I'm not exactly sure what that would be.

+When the only outcome of testing your hypothesis is "I was right" and doesn't include "... and this is what we then do", just makes you a jerk.

 ## You're right, but you alienate people

 Finally, this is the "Political Problem."